mitre/heimdall2/README.md

 To update schemas install `quicktype` with `npm install -g quicktype` and use `npm run gen-types`

+### Creating a Release

+**Note:** This action requires appropriate privileges on the repository to perform.

+1. Ensure you have pulled the latest copy of the code locally onto your machine.
+1. Using `npm version`, run `npm version <explicit version>` or alternatively use one of the appropriate npm keywords: `'major', 'minor', 'patch', 'premajor', 'preminor', 'prepatch', or 'prerelease'` to bump the version.
+This will push a new tag to Github.
+1. Navigate to `Releases` on Github and edit the release notes that `Release Drafter` has created for you, and assign them to the tag that you just pushed.

 ### NOTICE

 This software is currently in EARLY ALPHA DEVELOPMENT.
 No guarantees whatsoever are made to its safety, reliability, or accuracy with regards to the parsing and analyzing of inspec files.
 Do NOT use in production, and do NOT expect current API to remain stable.
 Use at your own risk.